tiwong/tiwong.github.io/maths.md

 ### Preprints

-6. Overconvergent L-packets and eigenvarieties, (with B. Balasubramanyam).
+7. Overconvergent L-packets and eigenvarieties, (with B. Balasubramanyam).
 Preprint available upon request.

+6. [Shifts of the sum of prime divisor function of Alladi and Erdős](https://arxiv.org/abs/1710.10875), (with S. Shekatkar).
+Submitted.

 5. [Mock automorphic forms and the BPS index](https://arxiv.org/abs/1710.06653).
 Submitted.